King County Auditor's Office

 Each year, local government audit organizations from around the U.S. and Canada submit their best performance audit reports for judging.
 The purpose of the competition is to improve government services by encouraging and increasing levels of excellence among local government auditors.
 Judges from peer organizations determined that this audit was the best of 2015 for offices of our size.
 ALGA is a national audit association founded in 1985 committed to supporting and improving local government auditing through advocacy, collaboration, education, and training, while upholding and promoting the highest standards of professional ethics.

-We are making great strides in completing our 2015-16 work program.
-Be watching for our upcoming briefings to the King County Council and subsequent publication of reports.
+The Council adopted our 2017-2018 work program.
+You can see it here (link).
+Be watching for our upcoming briefings to the King County Council and publication of reports.